red light therapy for neuropathy

 • Dual-wavelength technology (660nm red + 850nm near-infrared light)

-• 60 total high-grade LEDs for full foot coverage
+• 60 LEDs for full foot coverage

 • Rechargeable battery for cordless sessions